madatajs/madata/backends/google/README.md

 - `sheetTitle`: A sheet to read/write data from/to.
 If not provided, Madata will try to use the first visible sheet.
 - `range`: A range with data in *A1 notation*.
 If not provided, Madata will try to use all data on the sheet.
 - `allowAddingSheets`: Whether to add a new sheet on save if there is no sheet with the specified title.
+Defaults to `false`.
 - `serializeDates`: Whether dates, times, and durations should be represented as strings in their given number format (which depends on the spreadsheet locale).
 For example, instead of default `44963` might be returned `2/6/2023 12:15:00`.
 Defaults to `false`.

 ### A1 notation for specifying cell ranges